|home | band | music | media | reviews | shadows black | insynirator | metal force|

 After Tom finished the 2004 Worwyk album The Hanging Man, he decided he needed to find a real vocalist to take the music to a new level.
 He found vocalist Mike O'hara while browsing the music site Soundclick and the two hooked up to record the 2006 release In Solitude, which sold well and finally got Worwyk attention with the international metal scene.
 Mike's aggressive, modern voice fit perfectly with Tom's riffs.
 Mike wasn't able to do more than one album though so Tom went out looking for another vocalist.
 Tom came across vocalist Jason Russo's myspace page so he contacted him and asked if he was interested in collaborating on a new album.
 Once Jason was able to set up a home studio, he agreed to sing on Malignant, the highly anticipated follow up to In Solitude, released in 2009.
 The album had 10 new songs of true metal highlighted by Jason's dynamic vocals and Tom's crunching yet melodic guitar work.
 Lyrically, the album continued to deal with the topical themes started with In Solitude, including medicine, religion, abuse and tragic human behavior.

 Since the release of Shadows Black, Tom went back into the Worwyk archives and re-recorded a few songs with Jason singing on the new versions.
 The two also collaborated on a song for a rock musical called Metatron.
 Worwyk has been on hold for a while now and during that time Tom wrote and recorded a new album called Your World for his side project Shadows Black.
-The new songs use female vocal loops and feature a more synth driven sound as compared to the traditional metal of Worwyk.
-Tom started a new project in 2017 called Insynirator and he plans to write songs that are different than Worwyk and Shadows Black under this project name.
+The songs use male/female vocal loops and feature a more synth driven sound as compared to the traditional metal of Worwyk.
+Tom also started a new project called Insynirator and released a new album entitled Lost in the Darkness late in 2017.
 Stay tuned for more info!

 Jason Russo, Heavy Metal vocalist extraordinaire, was born in Jacksonville, NC and raised in Buffalo, New York.
 He has been singing Heavy Metal music since he was 15 years old.
 His first song was “Aint talkin 'bout Love” by Van Halen and when he grabbed that mic, he knew that this was what he wanted to do for the rest of his life.
 Jason has taken guitar, classical piano and vocal lessons as well as opera lessons, music theory, and sound engineering courses.
 He has played in the bands Poetic Justice, Ballistic, The Unexpected/Suicide Jack (same band), Opus, Herod, Darkling, Cheap Evil and Worwyk.